aosystem/aosystem/README.md

 I hope this serves as a helpful reference for your development or app search.

 Note on the scope of these apps:
-Please note that these are all "mini-apps" focused on specific, simple functions for my own learning.
-While they are not large-scale systems, each small step has been a vital part of building my foundation.
+All of the apps I have released are "mini-apps" focused on specific, simple functions, developed primarily for my own learning and skill-building.
+They are by no means complex or large-scale systems.

 Note on currency:
 For context, 1 yen is approximately 0.62 cents (USD).
 In my journey, it represents the value of reaching even a single user.